szanella/4T1T-dashboard/README.md

 For the user interaction, the application comes with an AngularJS front end that interacts with the API to retrieve and store the data, and provides a pleasant User Interface, designed using [Bootstrap](http://getbootstrap.com/); the interface is fully responsive, and allows for a comfortable interaction.

 The application features an authentication system based on [JWT tokens](https://jwt.io/); no API is therefore available unless a valid token is provided, except of course for the authentication service.

+The main part of the application is in the pick and ban suggestion system: the data input by the users is used to compute the potential best picks/bans in a given situation.
+The suggestion logic is distributed into modules, that calculate their outcomes based on different criteria; weights are assigned to each suggestion, to evaluate their relevance.
+All the data is then returned to the main module, that merges and ranks them based on their aggregate weights.
+This modular approach allows for new suggestion criteria to be easily added at any moment.